Skip to content

 • Pipeline FAILED: Any job fails

-• Cascading cancellation: When a job fails, all dependent jobs are automatically cancelled
+• Cascading failures: When a job fails, all dependent jobs are automatically marked FAILED with reason Dependency condition not met: <condition>

 Example: